Escort (magazine): Content

 The magazine's content is a combination of photographs and text, with the photographs almost entirely being those of partially or completely nude women.

 Escort specialises in pictures of amateur (i.e. non-professional) models, some of which are sent to the magazine by readers – these are described as "readers' wives".
 It often features photo-shoots taken in an "ordinary" location like a pub, or outdoors at a place familiar to British readers.

 In 2008 Stephen Bleach, who had worked as publishing director for Paul Raymond Publications, described Escort as "cheerfully brazen" in contrast to Club International and Men Only, which he described as "pseudo-glamorous".
 In 2013 Escort was described by Pierre Perrone, a former magazine editor for the company, as "downmarket".

-Up to and including vol. 15 (1995), Escort had a distinctive 'cut-out' cover, which folded out into a poster; this 'cut-out' design allowed a few smaller pictures on the contents page to be visible, thus giving a preview of other women posing in the magazine; one of these smaller pictures was usually that from the magazine's regular Girls of ... feature showing women posing at various locations of that issue's chosen town.

-Escort is widely available in British newsagents, although some larger retailers require a modesty bag in order to protect minors from seeing partial nudity on display on the cover.
-Escort also has a digital identity on the official Paul Raymond website, where the hardcore imagery not found in the print version is also shown.